This Is Why Trump's Tax Reform Won't Matter For Growth

 There will be no long run positive economic impact of this tax plan without spending cuts to offset the reduction in revenue.

 The rally that has been induced by the hopes for tax reform are likely to die out once the market realizes this will not increase growth.
 Therefore growth is likely to surprise market participants to the downside.
-Downside surprises in growth are generally good for bonds, thus there could be upside in (TLT) in the months ahead.
+Downside surprises in growth are generally good for bonds, thus there could be upside in TLT in the months ahead.

 Bonds have the largest percentage allocation in my recommended asset allocation model.